ageonic/exploring-particle-systems/flocking-behavior.md

 Particle systems originated in 1982 as a solution for simulating phenomena like clouds, smoke, water, fire, and other *fuzzy* objects that could not be graphically modeled through the technology of the time (Reeves, 1983).
 Reeves, an animator at Lucasfilm Ltd., used the word *fuzzy* to describe objects that have dynamic and fluid structures.
 In other words, these objects are not rigid and their surface and shape is not always well defined.
 While working on the movie *Star Trek II: The Wrath of Khan*, Reeves described a technique that enables the procedural generation of fuzzy objects.
 Specifically, a scene in the movie required a wall of fire that ripples over a planet (Shiffman, 2012).
 To achieve the desired graphic, particle systems were implemented and used to imitate the features of fire.

-The applications of particle systems is not confined to movies - they have been used in several settings like video games and digital animation to generate realistic simulations of natural phenomena.
+The applications of particle systems are not confined to movies - they have been used in several settings like video games and digital animation to generate realistic simulations of natural phenomena.
 This discussion focuses on building and using a particle system to simulate flocking behaviors in organisms.
 This specifically pertains to birds, fish, and bees - species that are known to exhibit specific behaviors while traveling in groups.